A flower box! The easiest, cheapest way to add curb appeal!

 Using a Kreg Jig, drill pocket holes along one side of your 50″ board.
 Then use 1″ pocket hole screws to drill the two boards together.
 This will be the inside of your front….

 Do the same for the back of your flower box.
-You now have your front, back and bottom to your flower box…
+You now have your front, back and bottom (just one picket fence board) to your flower box…

 Step Three: Attach